What is a Medical Resident?: A Complete Guide

 Reviewed by:

 What is a “medical resident?”
-And what does a medical resident do?
+And what can you expect in a residency?
 This guide will teach you everything you need to know about being a resident.

 Graphic with "What is a medical resident?" written in big letters

-If you’re beginning your med school journey, you may wonder what the medical resident definition is.
+You may have some questions if you’re beginning your med school journey.
 We’ll review everything you need to know about medical residents, from salary to work hours and more.

 image of dots background